learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 now we are back in the method
 ```

-The syntax inside the block might look familiar — it is how we identify index items in a block when we call `#each` on an array and pass a block to that method call.
+The syntax inside the block might look familiar — it is how we pass items from a collection into a block, one by one, when we use an iterator like `#each`.

 ## Code-Along: Building our own method with `yield`